rohitjain31/StarRatingWithAngular2/README.md

 # StarRatingWithAngular2
 component for star rating

-Attched Folder was created with angular-cli.
+Steps to be followed:

+1. create a new project with angular-cli
+2. replace that src folder to this src folder.

-use ng serve to run this.
+use ng serve to run the app